Working on Digital Research Alliance of Canada Clusters

 1. Add an entry for graham to your $HOME/.ssh/config file.
 This will enable you to connect to graham by typing ssh graham instead of having to type ssh your-user-id@graham.computecanada.ca.

-Create a $HOME/.ssh/config file on your Waterhole machine containing the following (or append the following if $HOME/.ssh/config already exists):
+Create a $HOME/.ssh/config file on your laptop or a Waterhole machine containing the following (or append the following if $HOME/.ssh/config already exists):

 Host graham